flyteorg/flyte/docs/deployment/configuration/performance.rst

 2. Query observed state
 ^^^^^^^^^^^^^^^^^^^^^^^

 The Kube client config controls the request throughput from FlytePropeller to the Kube API server.
-These requests may include creating/monitoring Pods or creating/updating FlyteWorkflow CRDs to track workflow execution.
+These requests may include creating/monitoring pods or creating/updating FlyteWorkflow CRDs to track workflow execution.
 The `default configuration provided by K8s <https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/client/config#GetConfigWithContext>`__ results in very conservative rate-limiting.
 FlytePropeller provides a default configuration that may offer better performance.
-However, if your workload involves larger scales (e.g., >5k fanout dynamic or map tasks, >8k concurrent workflows, etc.,) the kube-client rate limiting config may still contribute to a noticeable drop in performance.
+However, if your workload involves larger scales (e.g., >5k fanout dynamic or map tasks, >8k concurrent workflows, etc.,) the kube-client rate limiting config provided by FlytePropeller may still contribute to a noticeable drop in performance.
 Increasing the ``qps`` and ``burst`` values may help alleviate back pressure and improve FlytePropeller performance.
 The following is an example kube-client config applied to Propeller:

 .. code-block:: yaml